 Tremors 5: Bloodlines comes over a decade since we saw the last entry in the franchise.
 Now Maddock and Wilson are nowhere to be found – apparently the new production team decided they were not interested in their involvement despite their having written every single one of the other films.
 This does not bode well for Bloodlines, which gives all impression that it has been resurrected by people who bought up the copyright and churned out another effort simply because they believed the franchise still had brand recognition factor.
 The only mainstay from the original films is Michael Gross who started off as a comic relief supporting actor and gradually became the main character of the series.
 He goes through his gun nut thing again and gives it all the effort he has.

-The new production comes from Don Michael Paul who also has a career as an actor.
+This new sequel comes from Don Michael Paul who also has a career as an actor.
 Paul debuted as director of the Steven Seagal film Half Past Dead (2002) and has a made a handful of dvd-released action films, mostly sequels to other people’s films.
-These include the likes of Company of Heroes (2013), Jarhead 2: Field of Fire (2014), Sniper: Legacy (2014), Kindergarten Cop 2 (2016), Sniper: Ghost Shooter (2016) and Death Race: Beyond Anarchy (2018).
-Paul has occasionally dabbled in genre material with the horror film The Garden (2006) and Lake Placid: The Final Chapter (2012), as well as written the future-set biker film Harley Davidson and the Marlboro Man (1991).
+These include the likes of Company of Heroes (2013), Jarhead 2: Field of Fire (2014), Sniper: Legacy (2014), Kindergarten Cop 2 (2016), Sniper: Ghost Shooter (2016), Jarhead: Law of Return (2019) and Bulletproof 2 (2020).
+Paul has dabbled in genre material on several occasions with the horror film The Garden (2006) and Lake Placid: The Final Chapter (2012), Death Race: Beyond Anarchy (2018) and Scorpion King: Book of Souls (2018), as well as written the future-set biker film Harley Davidson and the Marlboro Man (1991).
 The novelty this effort offers is that it has gone on location to South Africa (somewhere that has become a cheap location for films to shoot in recent years).
 We essentially have the same plot as the foregoing films but where the new locale adds more in the way of colour, culture and scenery to the basics.